+All ages, by invitation.
 Participants meet monthly to work on the art of performance, to collaborate with their peers, and to become more comfortable and effective in performance situations.
 Students prepare pieces for performance at various community sites, receive professional and peer coaching, and have the opportunity to earn modest scholarships.
-A student may be recommended by a teaching artist, Conservatory staff, or suggested by a peer.
+A student may be recommended by a Teaching Artist, Conservatory Staff, or suggested by a peer.

 Teaching Artist: Joseph Scott

-Teaching Artists: Chris Morris (Barnstable, Wednesdays), Laurie Uguccioni (Barnstable, Thursdays) & Fred Johnson (Falmouth)
+Teaching Artist: Stephanie Weaver (Wednesdays/Barnstable) & Laurie Uguccioni (Thursdays/Barnstable) & Fred Johnson (Falmouth)

 For those who have always wanted to play the piano!
 Students will learn several simple songs, but more importantly, they will obtain the tools necessary to play for their own enjoyment at any time.

 Level 1 | SEP 13-DEC 6 | Wednesdays, 5-6pm | $214 (includes book) | Register